Galleries

 Phil Rosenthal is the Creator and Executive Producer of the hit CBS comedy, Everybody Loves Raymond, which ran for nine seasons, from 1996 through 2005.
 The series won the Emmy for "Outstanding Comedy Series" in 2003 and 2005, and was nominated in this category seven times.
 Rosenthal was nominated for an "Outstanding Writing for a Comedy Series" Emmy in 2000, 2002 and 2005.

-Phil published his first book, You're Lucky You're Funny: How Life Becomes a Sitcom in October 2006.
-Click here for more info about Phil's book.
+Phil published his first book, You’re Lucky You’re Funny: How Life Becomes a Sitcom in October 2006.

 Added October 30th, 2012